TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Move the WorkspacePreview Rule to a separate class
 - Speed up the flushByTag function of the StaticFileBackend
 - Remove the overhead of the debugger.
 Code checks should be done via e.g. xDebug and not with inline code rubbish
+- Move the UserOrGroup Rule to a separate class

 2015-04-28 Klaus Bitto <klaus@netcreators.nl>